-Cybersecurity risk is the risk relating to security in the use of information and communication technologies and includes intentional risks originating and caused in cyberspace, the manifestation of which may compromise the confidentiality, integrity and availability of the information and the systems that store, process and/or transmit it.
+Cybersecurity risk is the risk relating to the threats inherent in the use and application of information and communication technologies which, if manifested, may compromise the confidentiality, integrity and availability of information and systems.

 Solunion develops security management in conjunction with MAPFRE's Corporate Security Directorate.
 As of the date of this Report, Solunion has not recorded any significant information security incidents.